 Car Accident Injuries

-In 2013 alone, 156,026 car accidents (55.20% of all car accidents) in Florida resulted in an injury.
+According to a personal injury lawyer, in 2013 alone, 156,026 car accidents (55.20% of all car accidents) in Florida resulted in an injury.
 An additional 1,469 car accidents (35.15% of all car accidents) were fatal in nature.
 These are grim stats, especially when you tally similar distressing stats from other states in the U.S. to get the big picture.

 When car accidents involve more than one vehicle, chances are that negligence of the driver of one of the cars involved played a role in the accident.
 This matters because according to the law, it is the duty of the driver to control his or her automobile safely.